Patent Pro Bono for Inventors

 How do I search for Prior Art?

 A great place to start is to look through existing patents.
 You may do so on the USPTO’s website, the European Patent Office’s website, any one of several paid subscription services, or by using Google Patents.
-A well-done search should reveal similar inventions, including those inventions upon which your own invention likely relies.
+A thorough search should reveal similar inventions, including those inventions upon which your own invention likely relies.
 More importantly, the prior art search should help educate you, as the inventor, as to the current state of your particular field.

 See the USPTO website for more information about how to conduct a patent search.